 3. Post-recovery time can be as short as a weekend.

 It depends on the patient, but using the latest procedure, the incision is so small that there is no drain.
-“This means that you could take off Friday and Monday for the outpatient surgery and post-recovery time, then be back to work on Tuesday,” said Dr. Wong.
+“This means that you could take off Friday and Monday for the outpatient surgery and post-recovery time, then be back to work on Tuesday,” Wong says.
 “There is, however, a six-week long-term recovery time with no lifting or strenuous exercise.”

 4. Breast implants aren’t permanent.

-“Contrary to what most patients think, breast implants typically last only 10-15 years,” said Dr. Wong.
-“Pregnancy, weight loss, scarring, or leakage over time are all factors that could lead to another surgery.”
+“Contrary to what most patients think, breast implants typically last only 10-15 years,” Wong explains.
+“Pregnancy, weight loss, scarring or leakage over time are all factors that could lead to another surgery.”